|Founded||1922, by 20 national French and German organizations as the “first international human rights organization.”|

 - FIDH focuses on six priority areas: “human rights defenders”; “Universality of rights”; “migrants’ rights”; “Effectiveness of Human Rights, to put an end to the impunity of authors of violations”; “Strengthen the respect for human rights in the context of globalization”; and “Respect for Human Rights and the Rule of Law in times of conflict, emergency or political transition.”

-- Vice President Shawan Jabarin (General Director of Al Haq) has been denied exit visas for Israel and Jordan on several occasions due to his alleged ties to the PFLP terrorist group.
+- In August 2016, Shawan Jabarin (General Director of Al Haq) was elected as FIDH’s Secretary General.
+Jabarin has been denied exit visas for Israel and Jordan on several occasions due to his alleged ties to the PFLP terrorist group (Click here to read a translation of the decision by the Israeli High Court of Justice, June 20, 2007).

 - FIDH partners with highly politicized NGOs working in Israel, the West Bank, and Gaza.